OptMap: Geometric Map Distillation via Submodular Maximization: Related Works

 \textbf{Streaming Submodular} algorithms were developed to optimize over large input sets such as video streams or machine learning training datasets.
 Two approaches to streaming submodular maximization were proposed concurrently by \cite{badanidiyuru2014streaming} and \cite{chakrabarti2015submodular}.
-Both aimed to maximize a submodular function using only a single evaluation pass or $O(N)$ queries to the submodular function.
-The streaming algorithm described in this work is derived from Sieve-Streaming \cite{badanidiyuru2014streaming} because it is easily recreated and adapted to application-specific reward functions and parameters.
-The fundamental idea of streaming submodular maximization is that provably near-optimal solutions can be built by identifying valuable elements of the input set relative to a known optimal solution value.
-Given that the optimal value is not known \textit{a priori}, multiple solutions are maintained in parallel where each solution has a unique guess at the optimal value.
-The number of solutions and their relative distance is dictated by a granularity constant $\epsilon$.
+Both aimed to maximize a submodular function using only a single evaluation pass which queries the submodular function $O(N)$ times.
+The fundamental idea of \cite{badanidiyuru2014streaming} is that provably near-optimal solutions can be built by identifying elements of the input set that are valuable relative to a known optimal solution value.
+Given that the optimal value cannot be known \textit{a priori}, multiple solutions with unique guesses (separated by a granularity constant $\epsilon$) of the optimal value are maintained in parallel.
 Bounds on the optimal solution value (known or found online) ensure that one of the maintained solutions has a guess that is close to the true optimal, providing a $(1/2-\epsilon)$-suboptimality bound.
 One often overlooked property of \cite{badanidiyuru2014streaming} is that the suboptimality guarantee does not require a complete evaluation pass.
 For example, if all solutions reach the cardinality constraint before the full stream has been evaluated, the algorithm may terminate early and save a significant portion of the required computations.